Environment Safety is a Profitable Investment

 - Learn what equipment consumes electricity in your area.

 - When purchasing decisions are made, ask for the most energy efficient models possible.

 - Reinforce conservation by talking with your employees.

 What Is an Environmental Management System (EMS)?

 An EMS is a continual cycle of planning, implementing, reviewing and improving what an organization does to meet its business and environmental goals.
 An EMS guides goal setting, procedures, auditing and corrective actions.
-For many years, MSU has had an internal management system, which was stricter than that required for compliance.
+For many years, the University has had an internal management system, which was stricter than that required for compliance.